Chevrolet Volt

 The Volt operates as a pure battery electric vehicle until its battery capacity drops to a predetermined threshold from full charge.
 From there, its internal combustion engine powers an electric generator to extend the vehicle's range as needed.
-While running on gasoline at high speeds the engine may be mechanically linked (by a clutch) to a generator set, improving efficiency by 10% to 15%.
+While running on gasoline at high speeds the engine may be mechanically linked (by a clutch) to the car's gearbox, improving efficiency by 10% to 15%.
 The Volt's regenerative braking also contributes to the on-board electricity generation.
 Under the United States Environmental Protection Agency (EPA) cycle, the 2013–15 model year Volt all-electric range is 38 mi, with a combined electric mode/gasoline-only rating of 62 mpgus equivalent (MPG equivalent).

 The second-generation Volt's improved battery system and drivetrain increased the all-electric range to 53 mi, its EPA-rated fuel economy in charge-sustaining mode to 42 mpgUS, and the combined city/highway fuel economy in all-electric mode to 106 MPG-e, up from 98 MPG-e.
 Deliveries to retail customers in the U.S. and Canada began in October 2015 as a 2016 model year.

-The Volt has won several awards, including the 2009 Green Car Vision Award, 2011 Green Car of the Year, 2011 North American Car of the Year, 2011 World Green Car, 2012 European Car of the Year, and 2016 Green Car of the Year.
+The Volt won several awards, including the 2009 Green Car Vision Award, 2011 Green Car of the Year, 2011 North American Car of the Year, 2011 World Green Car, 2011 SAE Best engineered car, 2012 European Car of the Year, and 2016 Green Car of the Year.

-Terminology

-The Society of Automotive Engineers' (SAE) definition of a hybrid vehicle states that the vehicle shall have "two or more energy storage systems both of which must provide propulsion power, either together or independently."
-General Motors has avoided the use of the term "hybrid" when describing its Voltec designs, even after the carmaker revealed that in some cases the combustion engine provided some assist at very high speeds.
-This contribution from the gas engine is only at high speeds.
-Normal driving there is no contribution and the car runs all electric.
-Instead General Motors describes the Volt as an electric vehicle equipped with a "range extending" gasoline-powered internal combustion engine (ICE) as a genset and therefore dubbed the Volt an "Extended Range Electric Vehicle" or E-REV. In a January 2011 interview, the Chevy Volt's Global Chief Engineer, Pamela Fletcher, referred to the Volt as "an electric car with extended range."